neilellis/dollar-example-module/README.md

 dollar-example-module
 =====================

-An example of using a module within Dollar
+An example of using a module within DollarScript